fa22-bskye/CS3060/hw3/task2README.txt

 certain phrases using Lists.
 Keys1 and Keys2 is used to see which lines have those phrases contained in them.
 Then outputs certain phrases.

+Results:
+The file is awesome.
+The file is awesome.
+The file content is good.
+The file is boring.